AndromedaIsComingg/DevOps-Projects-Darey.io/Project 12-Ansible-Refactoring-&-Static-Assignments-(Imports-&-Roles)/README.md

 Since we have qa successfull play, we should be able to see both of your UAT Web servers configured and you can try to reach them from our browser using:

+Note: Please ensure that port 80 is permitted from the `inbound rules` of the security group of the UAT web servers (web1-UAT & web2-UAT).
+This is because by default Apache uses port 80.

 `http://<Web1-UAT-Server-Public-IP-or-Public-DNS-Name>/index.php`